Kona’s town centre isn’t much to rave about, but the expansive Kona District is pretty awesome in its range of activities.

 Honaunau Poke Shop

-This Japanese-inspired Hawaiian seafood dish is not meant to be vegetarian, however, I discovered that this highly-rated poke place offers a veggie bowl.
+Eating poke is an essential Hawaii experience!
+This Japanese-inspired seafood dish is not meant to be vegetarian, however, I discovered that this highly-rated poke place offers a veggie bowl.
 A serving of warm rice sprinkled with seaweed flakes, served with your choice of three sides.
 It had the vibe of a simple meal done exceptionally well with the flavours light & tasty.
-The venue is a mere hole in the wall with a counter and outdoor seats for diners, true to the Hawaiian style of enjoying a meal out in the open.
+The venue is a mere hole in the wall with a counter and outdoor seats for diners, true to the Hawaiian-style of enjoying a meal out in the open.

 Black Rock Pizza